 - Entrance fee to Theater

 The itinerary starts at Porta Messina and ends at Porta Catania, the town’s two main gates.
-We start with the Greek-Roman part of the town, visit the impressive theatre, with its magnificent view of the Ionian Sea and the often snow-capped Etna in the background, the remains of the Odeon, and the so-called Naumachia.
-There is a beautiful park founded by an eccentric Englishwoman, Mrs. Trevelyan nearby.
+We begin at the Greek-Roman part of town, visit the impressive theatre, with its magnificent view of the Ionian Sea and the often snow-capped Etna in the background, the remains of the Odeon, and the so-called Naumachia.
+There is a beautiful park founded by an eccentric Englishwoman, Mrs. Trevelyan, nearby.

 Italo studied Classics at the University of Catania, and holds a specialization diploma from the University of Bari.
 He has extensive experience excavating in Italy as well as in Morocco and Ukraine.
 He has also worked extensively in Morgantina (Sicily) where, for the last decade, he has been co-supervising the excavation work carried out by the University of Virginia.
 Italo has also taught surveying methods and excavation techniques at various universities and institutions in Italy, Ukraine, Morocco and the USA.
 His main interests include Greek, Roman and medieval archaeology, as well as the history of medieval art.